Street Greenhouses: Discover the Winter Edition of Promenade des Saveurs

 How Do the Street Greenhouses Work?

-The greenhouses are made of polycarbonate, a hard, blown plastic that has good thermal resistance.
+The greenhouses were made of polycarbonate, a hard, blown plastic that has good thermal resistance.
 The sun’s heat accumulates in the greenhouse during the day and is redistributed at night or on cloudy days.
-Several energy efficiency measures will be explored and documented: Insulation with snow, insulating row cover, solar energy, etc. The crops chosen are extremely frost resistant and by gradually habituating them to cold temperatures, they can withstand big freezes.
+Several energy efficiency measures were explored and documented: Insulation with snow, insulating row cover, solar energy, etc. The crops chosen were extremely frost resistant and by gradually habituating them to cold temperatures, they can withstand big freezes.
 Vegetable growers like Eliot Coleman and Jean-Martin Fortier have demonstrated that it is possible to produce vegetables all year round in Quebec.
-However, we will need to be patient with our greens, as the light in the winter months is much reduced, meaning growth will be slow!
+However, we needed to be patient with our greens, as the light in the winter months is much reduced, meaning growth will was slow!

 Want to know more about their construction?
 Visit the ValorisonsMtl website where you will find the Greenhouse Construction Guide.

-The harvests will be carefully weighed and counted to measure the energy impacts of the greenhouses.
-They will then be distributed to the Centre-Sud community through the Carrefour Solidaire CFC’s programs.
+The harvests were carefully weighed and counted to measure the energy impacts of the greenhouses.
+They were then distributed to the Centre-Sud community through the Carrefour Solidaire CFC’s programs such as Bar à salade, a school-based program, and our community meals.

 Can I Visit the Street Greenhouses?